 • When pulling a jar out of the fridge for serving, run it under warm water for 5 minutes or so to loosen up the congealed olive oil.

-• Eggplant can be stored in the fridge for up to a week (I’ve done way longer, but do that at your own risk!).
+• Eggplant can be stored in the fridge for up to 1 week.
 Also, if you make a lot of pickled eggplant, storing it in the freezer in large plastic containers is a good option.
 The flavors will be locked in.
-When needed, defrost a batch, put in jars with olive oil, and use over the next week.
+When needed, defrost a batch, put it in jars with olive oil, and use it within 1 week.

 Three jars of Italian pickled eggplant on cutting board.